 If you miss this deadline and have a good reason for missing it, we may give you more time to make your appeal.
 Examples of a good reason are: you had a serious illness, or we gave you the wrong information about the deadline for requesting an appeal.
+You should explain the reason your appeal is late when you make your appeal.

 NOTE: If you appeal because we told you that a service you currently get will be changed or stopped, you have fewer days to appeal if you want to keep getting that service while your appeal is processing.
-Read "Will my benefits continue during Level 1 appeals" on page 168 for more information.
+Read "Will my benefits continue during Level 1 appeals" on page 203 for more information.